IRS audit triggers

 But just because the odds of being audited are small doesn’t mean that it’s impossible for you to be audited by the IRS.
 To prevent fraud, the IRS continues to increase their usage of automated programs to identify tax returns that they believe warrant further scrutiny.

-To reduce the chances that your tax return is audited, you should be aware of certain things that tend to be flag returns for the IRS.
+To reduce the chances that your tax return is audited, you should be aware of certain things that tend to flag returns for further IRS review.

 Here are 12 IRS audit triggers to be aware of: